Subgraph-Oriented Testing for Deep Learning Libraries: Methodology

 Specifically, to obtain the computation graph of each DL model, we first collect popular open-source DL models from model repositories like OpenMMLab\footnote{\url{https://openmmlab.com}}.
 We then analyze the source code of each model to construct the corresponding computation graph, where each API invocation is represented as a node and each data flow is represented as an edge.
 To construct these computation graphs, we iterate through the model code, identify each API function call, and map it to a graph node.
 Edges are formed based on function signature analysis, where each node’s input-output relationship is tracked and stored in a structured format.
 For example, as shown in Fig.~\ref{resnetAdensenetgraph}, the output of \texttt{conv2d} is used as input for \texttt{batch\_norm} in ResNet and DenseNet; thus this connection is represented by a directed edge between their corresponding nodes in the computation graphs of both models.

-Once the complete computation graph for each popular model is built, we apply a frequent subgraph extraction algorithm, gSpan \cite{gspan_2022_yan}, to identify the frequent subgraphs. gSpan iterates through a set of graphs and conducts a depth-first search to discover and expand subgraphs that meet a minimum frequency threshold, which represents the minimum number of times a subgraph must appear across the model graphs to be considered ``frequent''.
+Once the complete computation graph for each collected model is built, we apply a frequent subgraph extraction algorithm, gSpan \cite{gspan_2022_yan}, to identify the frequent subgraphs. gSpan is one of the most popular solutions for mining frequent subgraphs \cite{fsmsurvey_2013_jiang}.
+It iterates through a set of graphs and conducts a depth-first search to discover and expand subgraphs that meet a minimum frequency threshold, representing the minimum times a subgraph must appear across the model graphs to be considered ``frequent''.
 For example, if we use a frequency threshold of 2, then we can identify a frequent subgraph made up of APIs \texttt{conv2d}, \texttt{batch\_norm}, and \texttt{relu} based on the ResNet and DeseNet models as shown in Fig.~\ref{resnetAdensenetgraph}.